caish-cloud/react-cookies-consent/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests to us.

-1. Fork it!
-2. Create your feature branch: `git checkout -b my-new-feature`
-3. Add your changes: `git add .`
-4. Commit your changes: `git commit -am 'Add some feature'`
-5. Push to the branch: `git push origin my-new-feature`
-6. Submit a pull request :sunglasses:

 ## Built With